azizul-haq/top-president-assign/README.md

+Famous President Bio

 Live site: https://distracted-mclean-22af1e.netlify.app/

 This website made for the details of the top famous leader in the world.

 A president is a leader of an organization, company, community

 The powers of the president vary widely across organizations.